 Making the diagnosis in context

-The age of the patient is important: viral illnesses can produce bizarre-looking film in children.
+The age of the patient is important: viral illnesses can produce bizarre-looking blood film in children.
 The myelodysplastic syndromes and malignancies tend to occur in older people.
-If the patient is well, it may be worth repeating the film to see if the abnormalities have resolved.
+If the patient is well, it may be worth repeating the blood film to see if the abnormalities have resolved.
 If the patient is unwell (or has lymphadenopathy or hepatosplenomegaly) then disease has to be excluded.

 Abnormalities of the platelets